pwab/godot-clt-workshop/README.md

 ![CC0 license badge](docs/assets/index/cc0_badge.png)

-The entire workshop content (text, images and code) is licensed under CC0-1.0.
-It is therefore free to use, copy, modify and distribute without asking.
+The entire workshop content (text, images and code) is licensed under the [CC0-1.0](https://creativecommons.org/share-your-work/public-domain/cc0/) license.
+So it is free to use, copy, modify and share without asking.

+Also the assets all fall under the CC0-1.0 license.
+Nevertheless, the respective authors were named in the asset subfolders in a separate file and the corresponding source was included.
+My thanks go to these friendly people 💙.

-An exception are screenshots, which are partly taken from the official documentation (specially marked).
-They are - just like the Godot Engine logo - under the CC-BY-3.0 license and were created by _Juan Linietsky, Ariel Manzur and the Godot community_.
+An exception is the Godot logo.
+It is licensed under [CC-BY-3.0](https://creativecommons.org/licenses/by/3.0/) and was created by _Juan Linietsky, Ariel Manzur and the Godot community_.